Merlness/merlness.github.io/_posts/2024-04-24-Trying_to_catch.md

 categories: media
 ---

 The try catch block has been quite helpful in helping me keep my server running.
 While I was creating my server, every now and then it would just randomly stop working.

 There were many reasons for this.
-Sometimes it was a bug, sometimes it was unhandled situations, but all in all it wa because my code just wasnt very good.
+Sometimes it was a bug, sometimes it was unhandled situations, but all in all it was because my code just wasn't very good.

-Insert the try catch and theis was quite the savior.
+Insert the try catch and this was quite the savior.
 It helped allow my server to keep working even though there may have been problems with my code.

 I think the problem now is that I have been using it too much.